 Don't Miss OutJoin Insiders List, to get free updates, as soon as my new documentations goes live online.

-Assuming you invest upto $1,000 and the price of bitcoin increases by 200%, your money will instantly become $4,000.
-It’s more like – WOW! – right?
+Assuming you want to margin trade crypto, and you invest up-to $1,000 while the price of bitcoin increases by 200%, your money will instantly become $4,000, and will be more like – WOW! – right?

 Though, it’s not all that risky if you’ve got to learn it very well, because you can actually use it alone to greatly increase your major investment goals – if not all.

-Margin trading is an act of leveraging your cryptocurrency existing portfolio on the exchange that supports margin lending to borrow or buy more cryptocurrencies which you will use to participate in arbitrage trading for bigger profit.
+Margin trading crypto is an act of leveraging your cryptocurrency existing portfolio on the exchange that supports margin lending to borrow or buy more cryptocurrencies which you will use to participate in arbitrage trading for bigger profit.

-Watch the video to understand how margin trading works.
+Watch the video to understand how margin trading works:

 Let’s assume for instance, you want to invest $1,000 in BTC, but you only have $500.
 Now, to bring in the extra $500, you have to borrow it through the margin of 2:1 (i.e. 2x – meaning that, for every dollar you have, you will get extra one dollar to invest), Fine.

 Let’s say that BTC price increased by 50%, so has your investment also.
-The $1000 BTC invested is now worth upto $1,500.
+The $1000 BTC invested is now worth up-to $1,500.
 You can liquidate and pay back $500 to the margin lender while enjoying your profits of $1000.